-In this tutorial, we will show you how to install and configuration of Textpattern on your Ubuntu 16.04 server.
+In this tutorial, we will show you how to install and configuration of Textpattern on your Ubuntu 16.04.
 For those of you who didn’t know, Textpattern is an elegant CMS.
-It is a free open source software that allows web developers, designers, and bloggers to publish their content within a clean and easy interface.
+It is free open-source software that allows web developers, designers, and bloggers to publish their content within a clean and easy interface.
 Textpattern comes with a full range of features and it allows you to easily create, edit and publish content on your website.

 Install Textpattern on Ubuntu 16.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.

 A Ubuntu 16.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install all required PHP modules: